 Showing and Hiding the Text Pane

 The Text Pane is usually visible when a SmartArt graphic is selected on the slide.
-As you can see in Figure 1, the Text Pane appears on the left side of the SmartArt graphic.
+As you can see in Figure 1, below the Text Pane appears on the left side of the SmartArt graphic.

 Figure 1: Text Pane